cmhume/ocean_plastic_webscraper/README.md

 This feed can be easily changed for any search results by changing the keywords after q= in the url above.

-## Recommendations for Future:
+## Recommendations for the Future:
-1. Explore webscraping and generating results using Beautiful Soup and  Selenium.
+1. Explore webscraping using Beautiful Soup and Selenium.
-2. Explore webscraping and generating accurate results from websites that redirect to a different page (such as LinkedIn and WWF)
+2. Improve accuracy of results from scraping websites that redirect to a different page (such as LinkedIn and WWF)